ox-vgg/via/CodeDoc.md

 selected, the function `import_annotations_from_file()` is triggered to import annotation and insert the valid ones into the `_via_img_metadata` object.

+Note: the CSV file containing annotation data should have comma "," as the separating character.

 Source Code License
 -------------------